lparkermg/lparkermg/README.md

 Currently my public repos mainly the prototypes I've done for [Ludum Dare](https://ldjam.com) over the years, along with a few from my own projects.

 What am I doing:
-- Working on a some game projects
+- Working on a some small coding projects
-- Building a small and simple high-score api service.

 What am I learning about:

 - Cloud Services ☁️
-- Game Design 🕹🖊
 - Go

 Future Projects: